i-piy007/GenAI-Project/README.md

 # GenAI-Project — Multi‑Bot Group Chat

-A lightweight Flask app that lets you chat with multiple AI personas at once — Empath 💙, Rationalist 🧠, Challenger 🔥, and Optimist ✨.
-All bots see the same conversation and reply in turn, so it feels like a group chat with distinct voices.
+A small Flask app where four bots — Empath 💙, Rationalist 🧠, Challenger 🔥, Optimist ✨ — chat with you.
+They answer one after another (random order), so it feels like a group chat.

-The project includes a minimal sign‑up/sign‑in flow (SQLite + hashed passwords), a responsive chat UI with dark/light themes, and router-based LLM calls via the OpenAI Python SDK pointed at Requesty Router.
+It has sign‑up/sign‑in (SQLite), a clean UI with light/dark mode, and calls a model through Requesty Router using the OpenAI SDK.

 ## Quick start (Windows PowerShell)